 While we take measures to guard your personal information, we cannot guarantee that your data will not be disclosed or accessed accidentally or through the unauthorized actions of others.
 To protect your confidential information, we urge you to keep your passwords confidential.
 You are responsible for all uses of our application and services by any person using your account password.
 Please inform us immediately if you believe your account has been compromised.
 Please note that we will never ask you to disclose your password via an unsolicited phone call, SMS text message, or email.

 5. California Privacy Rights

 California residents may request certain information about the disclosure of their personal information to third parties for direct marketing purposes.
 We do not provide your personal information to any non-affiliated third party for their direct marketing purposes without your consent.
 If you would like more information with respect to your rights under California law, you may contact us at the address provided below.
 Please reference California disclosure information in your request.

 The services are intended for use by survey participants.
 Over the Shoulder obtains parental consent before authorizing access for children between the ages of 13 and 17.
 The application is not intended for children under 13.

 If you are under age 17, please do not attempt to register for Over the Shoulder or provide any personal information about yourself to us without written parental consent.
 In addition, if we learn that we have collected personal information from someone under age 13, we will delete that information as quickly as possible.
-If you believe that we might have any information from someone under age 13, or information from someone between ages of 13 and 17 without parental consent, please contact us through this email address.
+If you believe that we might have any information from someone under age 13 or information from someone between ages of 13 and 17 without parental consent, please contact us through at firstname.lastname@example.org.